 Beagling is a civilized sport, alternating between quiet moments walking through the woods listening to dogs working the leaves to wilder episodes running behind a pack of hounds on the trail of a wild rabbit.
 The sound of the master’s horn and the words “Pack together!” along with the barking of a happy pack of beagles before a chilly hunt is a memory etched in my mind.
 After several hours of walking- and sometimes running- through the woods, the “field” would retire to a prepared English tea.

 The offerings included all sorts of finger foods, both sweet and savory and of course, hot tea.
-Sandwiches are a tea time standard and we will be adding recipes for the Nicer Slicer in service of this wonderful tradition.
+Sandwiches are a tea time standard.

 What might seem at first a focus on fussy manners actually has practical application, particularly after an afternoon of outside sport.
 Conditions might include mud encrusted pant legs and other aspects of the day’s adventures.
 So it is not by accident that you do not put your napkin back on the seat when getting up from the table.
 The proper etiquette is to leave it to the left side of your place setting.
 This avoids any unsightly and expensive stains on the seat cushions.
 Some tea customs are rooted in common sense, some originated as stylish convention and others have to do with the whole art of the story.